ishaansharma03/Safety-Incident-Dashboard/README.md

 This project is my take-home assignment Frontend Internships!

 The goal?
-Build a clean, responsive **AI Safety Incident Dashboard** where users can:
+Build a clean, responsive **Safety Incident Dashboard** where users can:
-- View and manage AI safety incidents
+- View and manage safety incidents
 - Filter by severity (All, Low, Medium, High)
 - Sort incidents by reported date (Newest First / Oldest First)
 - See full incident details by toggling